Abraham Pomerantz: Law

 Pomerantz started the practice of law at $4 a week.
 The New York Times wrote of him "He championed the virtues of Socialism and the rights of the poor while commanding large legal fees."

-Pomerantz was a founding partner of the law firm of Pomerantz Haudek Block Grossman & Gross LLP.
+Pomerantz was a founding partner of the law firm of Pomerantz Levy Haudek Block Grossman & Gross LLP.
 He is considered by many to have been the "dean of the class action bar".
 He pioneered suits by small shareholders against officials of such big corporations as McDonnell Douglas Corporation and the Dreyfus Fund.

 In 1933, Pomerantz brought his first major shareholder suit by representing an investor with twenty shares of National City Bank of New York against the bank's chairman and CEO.
 He also won in cases involving Canadian Javelin, Warner Brothers Pictures, Fairchild Camera, First National City Bank, Hearst Consolidated Publications, Brooklyn Union Gas, and two odd-lot brokers, Carlisle & Jacquelin and DeCoppet & Doremus.

 He specialized in so-called derivative suits, in which the company receives the award and passes it on to all stockholders.
 That original law firm is now called Pomerantz LLP and no longer embraces the derivative suit approach.
 It currently specializes in bringing lucrative class action lawsuits against high-profile companies.